proxmox/proxmox-backup/docs/technical-overview.rst

  p(n, d) = 1 - e^{-n^2/(2d)}

 Where `n` is the number of tries, and `d` is the number of possibilities.
-So for example, if we assume a large datastore of 1 PiB, and an average chunk size of 4 MiB, we have :math:`n = 268435456` tries, and :math:`d = 2^{256}` possibilities.
-Using the above formula we get that the probability of a collision in that scenario is:
+For a concrete example lets assume a large datastore of 1 PiB, and an average chunk size of 4 MiB.
+That means :math:`n = 268435456` tries, and :math:`d = 2^{256}` possibilities.
+Inserting those values in the formula from earlier you will see that the probability of a collision in that scenario is:

 .. math::

  3.1115 * 10^{-61}

-For context, in a lottery game of 6 of 45, the chance to correctly guess all 6 numbers is only :math:`1.2277 * 10^{-7}`.
+For context, in a lottery game of guessing 6 out of 45, the chance to correctly guess all 6 numbers is only :math:`1.2277 * 10^{-7}`, that means the chance of collission is about the same as winning 13 such lotto games *in a row*.

-So it is extremely unlikely that such a collision would occur by accident in a normal datastore.
+In conclusion, it is extremely unlikely that such a collision would occur by accident in a normal datastore.

 Additionally, SHA-256 is prone to length extension attacks, but since there is an upper limit for how big the chunk are, this is not a problem, since a